Markets

 73.12

-Across quarters and the calendar year, inflation of evolution and bond yield paths will dominate.
+Across quarters and the calendar year, inflation and the evolution of bond yield paths will dominate.
 India’s CPI methodological revisions from early 2026 create a data discontinuity that may temporarily amplify market reaction to prints.

-Global risk conditions and US yield direction will influence cross currency flows and determine whether markets gravitate to the midpoints of the institutional forecasts or test the extremes.
-Bond yields and carry differentials will map into the SGD to INR exchange rate forecast through portfolio allocation decisions.
+Global risk conditions and US yield direction will influence cross-currency flows and determine whether markets gravitate to the midpoints of the institutional forecasts or test the extremes.
+Bond yields and carry differentials will feed into the SGD-to-INR exchange rate forecast through portfolio allocation decisions.

-During crisis episodes the pair exhibited modest outsized moves but reverted as policy credibility and reserve buffers kicked in.
-SGD tended to outperform during global risk off spells because of Singapore’s external surplus and MAS credibility.
-INR showed greater cyclical sensitivity to commodity shocks and terms of trade swings.
+During crisis episodes, the pair exhibited modest outsized moves but reverted as policy credibility and reserve buffers kicked in.
+SGD tended to outperform during global risk-off spells due to Singapore’s external surplus and the MAS's credibility.
+INR exhibited greater cyclical sensitivity to commodity shocks and swings in the terms of trade.

-SGD/INR witness volatility spike during global uncertainty.
-The chart below illustrates how daily return can be wider during periods of unrest.
+SGD/INR volatility spikes amid global uncertainty.
+The chart below illustrates how the daily return can be wider during periods of unrest.

-Growth differentials and current account balances determine medium term direction.
-While trade balance between the two countries seems not to be significant for investors.
+Growth differentials and current account balances determine medium-term direction.
+The trade balance between the two countries does not seem significant to investors.

 Trade with Singapore is a minor component of India's overall trade, consistently accounting for a small single-digit share.
 While absolute values have grown, Singapore's proportion of India's total exports has trended downward over the past decade, from over 5% to around 3% recently, and its import share has remained low, plateauing near 3%.

 For Singapore, India is also not a top trading partner.
-The bilateral flows, though substantial in absolute terms (exceeding $20 billion annually in imports recently).
+The bilateral flows, though substantial in absolute terms, recently exceeded $20 billion annually in imports.
 The recent trend shows these shares hovering around 3%, confirming the relationship's moderate significance.

 While the key export from India to Singapore is refined petroleum, its value was over $5.3B as of 2023.